 Charlotte Dallison is a freelance writer and vintage shop owner, based in Melbourne, Australia.
 In a past life she was also an interior designer.
-She is currently working on her first book all about the weird and wonderful journey she's had sourcing vintage clothing.
-She also plans to launch her debut podcast, Blonde not Beige, soon.
+She is soon set to release her debut podcast, Blonde not Beige, exploring and celebrating the extraordinary, normal lives of true individuals.
+She is also currently working on her first book, Blonde not Beige; part memoir, part self-help book, part style directory, all about her own extraordinary, normal life.

 Hi darling, I’m Charlotte.
 Here’s a bit about me…